scoliosiss/Vape-Lite-Recreation/README.md

 Tracers | i dont like tessalator
 Fullbright | idk how to set gamma in ct

-also is missing some customizable settings aswell as everything listed as "Other features" which are External Rendering | idc about obs bypass just dont screenshare or smth External GUI | i dont know why u would need this Profiles | just swap the config.toml file
+also is missing some customizable settings aswell as everything listed as "Other features" which are:
+- External Rendering | idc about obs bypass just dont screenshare or smth
+- External GUI | i dont know why u would need this
+- Profiles | just swap the config.toml file
-Friends | who needs friends!!!
+- Friends | who needs friends!!!
-Macros | this is pretty vague so idrk what it is
+- Macros | this is pretty vague so idrk what it is
-Text GUI | also pretty vague
+- Text GUI | also pretty vague